 3. I’m 30.
 My house is full of things I acquired for free in my 20’s, mostly hand me downs that people gave us when we were starting out.
 I never actually chose most of the pieces myself, partly because we weren’t ready to spend extra money on our home and because I wasn’t sure what kind of style I was going for.
 Now that I have lived on my own for 10 years, I (mostly) know what I like.

-4. I just couldn’t figure out how to make everything in my home work.
-I kept trying to rearrange and re-think the layout but I could never find an arrangement I was happy with.
-I think simplifying, and even starting from scratch in some rooms, will inspire me to add things that I love.
+4. I just couldn’t figure out how to make everything in my home work for me.
+I kept trying to rearrange and re-think the layout, but I could never find an arrangement I was happy with.
+I think to simplify, and even starting from scratch in some rooms, will inspire me to add things that I love.

 5. I’m a stay at home mom.
 I see my house all day every.single.day.
 I see it a lot and I, therefore, get sick of it.

 6. I was inspired by other bloggers.
-In January I read this article from Bre at Rooms for Rent that was all about simplifying .
-I also read this awesome article from Miss Mustard Seed where she talks about getting rid of things you don’t love and looking for opportunities to trade up.
+In January, I read the article “How to Simplify Your Home” article by Bre from Rooms for Rent that was all about simplifying.
+I also read an awesome article called “Resetting and Trading Up” from Miss Mustard Seed where she talks about getting rid of things you don’t love and looking for opportunities to trade up.
 I am setting aside all the money I made from selling things in my living room and I am going to put it all towards different pieces that I like better.